Quansight-Labs/jupyterlab-accessible-themes/README.md

 > **Note**
 > The `jlpm` command is JupyterLab's pinned version of [yarn](https://yarnpkg.com/) that is installed with JupyterLab.
 You may use`yarn` or `npm` in lieu of `jlpm` in the commands below.
+> You will need to have NodeJS installed in your local computer to build the extension package.

 1. Clone this repository to your local computer